Terms of service.

 9.1 We will use any personal information you provide to us to:

-(a)provide the Services;
+(a) provide the Services;

-(b) process your payment for the Services; and
+(b) process your payment for the Services;

-10.2 Nothing in the Contract limits any liability which cannot legally be limited, including liability for:
+10.1 Nothing in the Contract limits any liability which cannot legally be limited, including liability for:

 (a) death or personal injury caused by negligence;